 - 8.1 The financial considerations are incorporated above and within the DSG Deficit Management Plan. - 8.2 The risk related to the statutory override has been extended for another 3 years.
-This implies that external auditors will not expect the deficit remaining to be recovered in full or held against unearmarked general fund reserves for the next three years to financial year 2025-26. - 8.3 The LA is monitoring the EHCP assessment processes and thresholds to ensure they are timely and in line with statutory duties.
+This implies that external auditors will not expect the deficit remaining to be recovered in full or held against non-earmarked general fund reserves for the next three years to financial year 2025-26. - 8.3 The LA is monitoring the EHCP assessment processes and thresholds to ensure they are timely and in line with statutory duties.
 The continued rate of requests to assess presents a challenge and is increasing the caseload per EHCP coordinator to above 200.
 It is critical that we have the most current robust (SEND) pupil data to ascertain existing and emerging needs since that underpins the robustness of the forecast and reduces the risks. - 8.4 The governance arrangement rooted within the DfE Deficit Management process ensures an extended oversight by the SEND Board, Schools Forum and Council Corporate Directors including transparency and opportunity to challenge the progress against the Recovery Plan. - 8.5 The regular reporting requirement to all the above stakeholders including the Audit and Governance Committee provides another layer for challenge and opportunity for improvement.
-This assurance process was highlighted as a recommendation by the external auditor's Report in the Public Interest issued in 2020. - 8.6 The budget monitoring reporting is based on a DfE robust financial monitoring template which contains a separate risk section split into required and optional information which the DfE considers as best practice for discussion with the Safety Valve team.
-These monitoring reports are submitted to the DfE in line with set deadlines. - Approved by Allister Bannin, Director of Finance (Deputy S151).
-14/08/2023
+This assurance process was highlighted as a recommendation by the external auditor's Report in the Public Interest issued in 2020. - 8.6 The budget monitoring reporting is based on a DfE robust financial monitoring template, which contains a separate risk section split into required and optional information, which the DfE considers as best practice for discussion with the Safety Valve team.
+These monitoring reports are submitted to the DfE in line with set deadlines.
+The DSG forecast position is also included in the Council's monthly financial performance reports to Cabinet. - 8.7 A new risk identified is the systems changeover process from Capita to Synergy.
+The implementation process has slowed down the data validation process, which may affect the quality of the forecast in the short term from January 2024. - Approved by Allister Bannin, Director of Finance (Deputy S151), (24/01/2024).